16-01-2025

 For example, if we have 20% of a blue pigment and 10% of a yellow pigment, we can multiply each pigment’s K and S values by their respective percentages and then sum them together.

-The Color Formulation Process
+The Colour Formulation Process

-Tools and Software for Color Formulation
+Tools and Software for Colour Formulation

-• Correctly selecting the materials and pigments needed for a specific formulation based on the chromaticity to be treated.
+- Correctly selecting the materials and pigments needed for a specific formulation based on the chromaticity to be treated.

-• Calculating the exact proportions of materials to achieve the best possible match to the standard.
+- Calculating the exact proportions of materials to achieve the best possible match to the standard.

 However, this is not always an easy task.

 For example, a typical formulation process involves using four pigments in a formula and quickly calculating pigment combinations.
-But when considering a set of 12 pigments, there are 495 combinations to analyze, each requiring much more complex calculations and significant execution time.
+But when considering a set of 12 pigments, there are 495 combinations to analyse, each requiring much more complex calculations and significant execution time.

 Verifying the Final Result

-Today and Tomorrow: The Future of Colorimetry
+Today and Tomorrow: The Future of Colourimetry

-Color formulation is a sophisticated and scientific process that requires a deep understanding of light physics and the interaction between materials and pigments.
+Colour formulation is a sophisticated and scientific process that requires a deep understanding of light physics and the interaction between materials and pigments.

-Today, thanks to mathematical models like Kubelka-Munk and advanced software, colorists can precisely predict the final color and achieve it through accurate calculations.
+Today, thanks to mathematical models like Kubelka-Munk and advanced software, colourists can precisely predict the final colour and achieve it through accurate calculations.

 Subscribe to newsletter